karljohns0n/nginx-more/README.md

 ## SELinux

-Third-party modules such as PageSpeed will cause trouble with SELinux when enforced.
-To get nginx-more works with SELinux, you need to at least turn on `httpd_execmem` policy:
+Third-party modules such as PageSpeed will cause trouble while SELinux enforced.
+To get nginx-more works with SELinux, you need at least to turn on `httpd_execmem` policy:

 ```bash
 #> yum -y install policycoreutils && setsebool -P httpd_execmem 1